 The company said that while Pokemon GO may be their first game to use Adventure Sync, it's certainly not going to be the last as they plan to roll it out for the rest of their offer as well.
 That means you can expect Ingress and the upcoming Harry Potter: Wizards Unite to get and come with Adventure Sync, respectively.

-Adventure Sync is likely to fit in like a glove with the latest round of Pokemon GO changes, where Niantic tweaked the effects of weather on the frequency of Pokemon sightings as well as increased the likelihood of them appearing in parks and nature reserves.
+Adventure Sync is likely to fit in like a glove with the of Pokemon GO changes, where Niantic tweaked the effects of weather on the frequency of Pokemon sightings as well as increased the likelihood of them appearing in parks and nature reserves.